Night and the City (1992 film): Plot

 After a nasty fight at Boxers, Helen finally leaves Phil.

-Still set on keeping Harry out of promoting, "Boom Boom" meets with Phil and reveals that Helen has been sleeping with Harry.
+Still intent to keep Harry out of promoting, Boom Boom reveals to Phil that Helen has been sleeping with Harry.
 Enraged, Phil calls the state liquor authority to inform them that Harry had forged Helen's license.
 He pretends like everything is fine with Harry, and offers to throw a dinner party the night before the fight.
 After the party, he tells Harry that he will have the $7,500 the next day, which is the morning of the fight.

 Helen wakes up Harry at his place, and they talk about their new endeavors.
 Her new bar is opening the night of his fight.
 Harry goes to Boxers and anxiously waits for Phil.
 When Phil arrives, Harry asks him for the money.
 Phil says he thought Harry was joking and then he reveals that he knows about his affair with Helen, as he beats up Harry.
 Desperate to keep the fight afloat, Harry borrows $12,000 from the ruthless loan shark Mr. Peck.
 At the venue, Al gets into a fight with one of the staff and has a fatal heart attack.
 With the fight off, Harry goes to Helen's new bar only to find that it has been shut down because of his forged license.

 "Boom Boom"'s goons show up to make good on his threat.
 Harry and Helen run and end up cornered in an alley.
 Harry tries to talk his way out of what is coming by explaining that the goons should be after the guy who fought with Al and caused his heart attack.
 He throws Peck's $12,000 in the air as the final exclamation point on his speech and walks Helen past the goons, asking her under his breath, "How'd I do?"
 The goons shoot Harry in the back and throw their pistols in a dumpster.

 The film ends with Helen holding Harry's hand as he is put in an ambulance, still talking optimistically about the future.